hash3liZer/Subrake/README.md

 [![asciicast](https://asciinema.org/a/ccHuIkpEjVIVwpxIqkVASGW0N.svg)](https://asciinema.org/a/ccHuIkpEjVIVwpxIqkVASGW0N)

 ## Description
-A Powerful Subdomain Scanner & Validator Written in sockets which makes it a lot more faster and easier to manage.
+A Powerful Subdomain Scanner & Validator Written in sockets and requests which makes it a lot more faster and easier to manage.
 It works by enumerating subdomains by searching them on web and by using local wordlists.
 It further identify the assets of a domain based on their ip and `CNAME` records and identify subdomains which are using the same IP addresses.
 It also scan ports if are given and enumerte possible server engines used on assets using the `SERVER` header returned in the response.
 It also enumerates possible returned HTTP status codes on port 80 and 443.

 ## Key Features
 <ul>